jadeforrest/blog/content/posts/2023-03-05--steel-threads/index.md

 Your second Steel Thread can move the system towards being more useful.
 You could, for example, have a Steel Thread that allows the message poster to choose the name they post under.

 This second Steel Thread hasn’t actually done much.
 You still don’t have authentication, accounts, or even a concept of a user.
 But you have made a chat room that works enough that you can start using it.

+Also note that you haven't pulled the Steel Thread through every portion of the system.
+But you have stubbed out the concepts of users and accounts.

 ## Steel Threads provide early feedback